 Dried fruit has a lower content of some vitamins than fresh fruit, but the minerals iron and zinc become more concentrated making them nutritious foods for toddlers.
 However the sugar in dried fruit also becomes more concentrated.
-Dentists recommend that dried fruit should be offered only with meals, not as snacks.
+Dentists recommend that dried fruit and dried fruit snack bars should be offered only with meals, not as snacks.